Modeling Reachability Types with Logical Relations: Motivation

 \bfparagraph{Value Interpretation of Types and Term Interpretation}

 \figref{fig:lambda_lr} (middle) defines the value interpretation of types, as well as the term and typing context interpretations, ignoring the highlighted formulas for now.
-The value interpretation of type ${T}$, written as $\UV{T}$, is a triple of form $\UTC{H}{\Sigma}{v}$, where $H$ is a value environment, $\Sigma$ is a store typing, and $v$ is a value.
+The value interpretation of type ${T}$, written as $\UV{T}$, is a set of triples of form $\UTC{H}{\Sigma}{v}$, where $H$ is a value environment, $\Sigma$ is a store typing, and $v$ is a value.